-PwC Finland is subject to the Finnish Patent and Registration Office ('PRH') Auditor Oversight pursuant to the Finnish Auditing Act.
+PwC Finland is subject to oversight by the Finnish Patent and Registration Office ('PRH') Auditor Oversight pursuant to the Finnish Auditing Act.

-PwC Finland audits PIE entities, and therefore PRH Auditor Oversight inspects PwC Finland at least every three years.
-The scope of the inspection covers assessment and testing of our internal quality control system as well as assessment of the contents of the transparency report based on EU Regulation (537/2014).
+PwC Finland audits PIE entities, and therefore PRH Auditor Oversight carries out a quality assurance review on PwC Finland at least every three years.
+The scope of the quality assurance review covers assessment and testing of our internal quality control system as well as assessment of the contents of the transparency report based on EU Regulation (537/2014).

 PwC Finland is also registered with the US Public Company Accounting Oversight Board (PCAOB).
 The PCAOB is the regulator for the audits of public companies with securities listed in the US.
 As a result of this registration, PwC Finland is also subject to oversight by the PCAOB.
-The PCAOB has inspected PwC Finland every three years since 2013.
+The PCAOB has carried out a quality assurance review on PwC Finland every three years since 2013.